nullpainter/inferno/README.md

 ## Usage

 When first turned on, Inferno creates a WiFi AP called `Inferno`.
 Connect to this in order to select an internet-enabled WiFi network for Inferno to join to.
+If the saved WiFi network is ever not availableon startup, this AP will be created.

 ### Slack